btactic/zsuitecrm/README.md

  a new icon should apperar in the left panel.
 Just click it and a configuration window should appear with the following fields:

-- Username: SugarCRM username
+- Username: SuiteCRM username
-- Password: SugarCRM password
+- Password: SuiteCRM password
-- SugarCRM URL: SugarCRM URL direction.
+- SuiteCRM URL: SuiteCRM URL direction.
 It should use a secure connection, so be sure that 'https' is being used.
 - LDAP Authentication: Enable this to send clean password otherwise MD5 encryption will be used.